 A new hour-long work for hundreds of musicians, fusing new and traditional music, procession, water culture, and pageantry while galvanizing listeners to save Louisiana’s coast.

-Date: April 8th, 2017 (Rain date April 9th)
+Date: April 8th, 2017

-This free, public performance on Lake Pontchartrain will debut composer Yotam Haber’s New Water Music.
-It will be performed from the water by the Louisiana Philharmonic Orchestra and hundreds of community musicians in a spectacular choreographed visual presentation, conceived and executed by New Orleans Airlift.
+This free, public performance on Lake Pontchartrain debuted composer Yotam Haber’s “New Water Music.”
+It was performed from the water by the Louisiana Philharmonic Orchestra and hundreds of community musicians in a spectacular choreographed visual presentation, conceived and executed by New Orleans Airlift.

-New Water Music takes inspiration from Handel’s Water Music, famously performed on the River Thames for King George I in 1717, but also for the wider city who watched from shore and from boats - public concerts did not enter the musical tradition until the late 18th century.
+“New Water Music” took inspiration from Handel’s “Water Music,” famously performed on the River Thames for King George I in 1717, but also for the wider city who watched from shore and from boats - public concerts did not enter the musical tradition until the late 18th century.

-New Water Music pays homage by connecting exceptional music to diverse public audiences, but also uses this performance to illuminate Louisiana’s coastal crisis of receding wetlands and changing lifestyles for fisherman and coastal residents, with repercussions for New Orleans residents and beyond.
-Louisiana loses 16 square miles of land a year, the fastest rate of land loss in the world.
-This project explores critical issues of water and land use in the Gulf region as well as the growing crisis of coastal erosion.
-New Water Music strives to inspire participation and leadership in residents whose voices are essential to catalyzing change.
+“New Water Music” paid homage by connecting exceptional music to a diverse public audience, but also used this performance to illuminate Louisiana’s coastal crisis of receding wetlands and changing lifestyles for fisherman and coastal residents, with repercussions for New Orleans residents and beyond.
+According to Bob Marshall of Scientific American, “Louisiana loses 16 square miles of land a year, the fastest rate of land loss in the world.”
+This project explored critical issues of water and land use in the Gulf region as well as the growing crisis of coastal erosion.
+“New Water Music” strived to inspire participation and leadership in residents whose voices are essential to catalyzing change.

 This project is funded with generous support from MAP Fund, the Eugenie and Joseph Jones Foundation, the Phyllis M. Taylor Center for Social Innovation and Design Thinking, Waggoner and Ball Architects, the Edward T. Cone Foundation, and the Adele & John Gray Endowment Fund.